 Phil Beecher presented the document.

-Slide #3 show the various 802.15 groups and activities.
+Slide #3 shows the various 802.15 groups and activities.

 None of the interest groups are meeting this session.

 Slide #9 shows an extended 802.15 WNG meeting for terahertz technology.
 There will be 3 demonstrations of this technology on level 5 of the conference centre on Wednesday.
 Please note that there will be additional presenters here for the day.